Homepage

 What is required of me before I become registered or licensed?

-Please call us to request an application for registration or licensing.
 Depending on which type of child care you are going to apply for, our staff will assist you in registering for any required classes and completing any necessary paperwork.
 You may also visit our professional development page, which lists our course offerings.

 How long does it take to become registered?